-- In a large skillet brown beef and onions until no pink remains, about 10 minutes.
-Drain the fat.
-Season with salt, pepper, and garlic powder.
-Place meat mixture in the bottom of a 9 x 13 in pan.
+- In a large skillet brown beef until almost no pink remains.
+Drain all but about 1 Tablespoon of the fat.
+Add the onions and continue to cook until the onions are softened.
+Season to taste with salt, pepper, and garlic powder.
+Place the meat mixture at the bottom of the baking dishes.

 - In a mixing bowl, whisk together cream soup, sour cream, and milk.
 Pour over hamburger.

 - Scatter green beans over top of the soup mixture.

 - If making this ahead of time, refrigerate or freeze at this point.
 When you're ready to bake the casserole, arrange the tater tots on top of the cheese.
 Bake until mixture is bubbly and the tots are golden brown, about 40 minutes at room temperature, 50 from the fridge, and an hour from the freezer.

 Using canned green beans (vs. frozen) or regular sodium canned soup will greatly impact the saltiness of this dish.
 I personally recommend using low sodium versions of all ingredients and making sure your beef mixture is well seasoned, but regular sodium ingredients can be substituted.

 - Irish Cheddar-Whiskey Fondue by girlichef

 - She Devils: Beet Pickled Deviled Eggs by Ruffles & Truffles

 - Salmon Salad | Retro Tuna Salad by Family Foodie